Reading: The Big Ask by Shane Maloney

 After recently devouring Sucked In, the 6th Murray Whelan novel by Shane Maloney I found myself seeking out the backlist so that I could once again enjoy the easygoing narrative of the ALP stalwart.

-The Big Ask which happens to be the 4th book in the series.
+The first in my backtracking effort is The Big Ask which happens to be the 4th book in the series.
 In this one Murray mixes it with trucking union heavies who are trading blows over a possible leadership stoush.
 Along the way he gets caught up in a murder investigation, gets fired by the Honourable Angelo Agnelli, State Minister for Transport and learns that his son has gone missing.
 It's all go, go, go for Murray Whelan which has easily dragged me along for a very enjoyable ride.

 And, yes, okay I admit it, the innuendo the sex-starved political minder spurts forth with as he's getting it on is also a bit of a drawcard.
 The close personal encounter in the cabin of a truck results in some priceless trucking (that's trucking) terminology.